raduanastase/Front-end-Developer-Interview-Questions/README.md

     ```
     * _A closure is good to keep state in an application, to keep private things private (separation of concern)._
 * What's a typical use case for anonymous functions?
+    * _IIFE_
+    * _event handler_
 * How do you organize your code? (module pattern, classical inheritance?)
+    * _I prefer using babel so I would use classes and inheritance based on ES2015_
 * What's the difference between host objects and native objects?
+    * _Native objects are those objects supplied by JavaScript.
+Examples of these are String, Number, Array, Image, Date, Math, etc._
+    * _Host objects are objects that are supplied to JavaScript by the browser environment.
+Examples of these are window, document, forms, etc._
 * Difference between: `function Person(){}`, `var person = Person()`, and `var person = new Person()`?
     * _The first is a function declaration._
     * _The second is a declaration of a variable with an invocation of a function `Person` and sets the value to its returned value._